grnt7/my-expo-Uber-Clone/README.md

 🚀 Usage

 1. Home screen: "Select your pickup location using the Google places autocomplete search bar."

-2. Home Screen: "Press the "Get a Ride" option to navigate to the next screen.
+2. Home Screen: "Press the "Get a Ride" option to navigate to the Destination screen.

-3.Destination Map Screen: Select your Destination location using the Google places autocomplete search bar.
+3. Destination Map Screen: Select your Destination location using the Google places autocomplete search bar.

 4. Select a Ride: Navigate options by scrolling horozontally.
 Choose your Ride from Uber X, Uber XL, Uber Lux.
 Prices and Journey times calculated.

 [Include any specific login details if applicable for a demo (e.g., Demo Username: test@example.com, Password: password123)] 🧪 Testing (Optional but highly recommended for demonstrating quality) To run the automated tests for this project: